 The first step in designing any lesson is to prepare the essential contents in their mutual relations as an ordered whole.
 Next, the teacher's task is to interpret and formulate these subject contents on the developmental level of the pupils.
-As subject expert, the teacher has the particular task of delimiting and structuring the subject terms, concepts, names, and symbols into meaningful mutual connections.
-On the basis of this reduction, a hierarchy of learning aims is delimited and formulated for the pupils.
-The level of proficiency (e.g., knowing or applying) on which the pupils are to practice and have mastery of the contents needs to be reflected in the learning aims formulated.
+As subject expert, a teacher has the task of delimiting and structuring the subject terms, concepts, names and symbols into meaningful mutual connections.
+Based on this reduction, a hierarchy of learning aims is delimited and formulated for the pupils.
+The level of proficiency (e.g., knowing or applying) on which the pupils are to practice and have mastery of the contents must be reflected in the learning aims formulated.